Despite the current laws that enforce minimal conditions for a shelter to function legally in Romania, the reality is horrific.

 4. demand all the shelters to have a contract with a veterinarian who can publicly provide proof of the reasons why dogs have been euthanized

-If you turn away now or close this webpage, these problems will not be gone.
-Contrarily, you can do something to change this desperate situation!
+Please don’t close this webpage, because these problems will not be gone.
+You can do something to change this desperate situation!

 Please, speak up today for your voiceless friends!